raymondjestrada/homework-week-14/README.md

 ## Installation
 To run this application, please do the following:

 1. Clone the application's respository from GitHub onto your local drive.
 The GitHub URL is: https://github.com/raymondjestrada/homework-week-14-tech-blog.
-2. Set up the ```npm``` package by running the following command in the root directory of the application:

-`npm install`
+2. Run `npm install`

 This will download the application's dependencies into your root directory.
 You should now have a folder called `node_modules` and a file called `package-lock.json`.
 The `package.json` file dependencies should include bcrypt, connect-session-sequelize, dotenv, express, express-handlebars, express-session, mysql2, and sequelize.

 3. A `.env` file will need to be created with the following code: